louisameline/observe_evented/README.md

 This library requires :
 - jQuery 1.7+
-- an Object.observe compatible browser (only Chrome as of now, 2015-03) OR a shim that will emulate it on other browsers.
+- an Object.observe compatible browser (only Chrome as of now, 2015-03) OR a shim that will emulate it in other browsers.

 Object.observe is a proposed feature in the draft of ECMAScript 7.
 As the standard itself may still evolve, this library may change accordingly.
 You can read more about it [here](http://www.html5rocks.com/en/tutorials/es7/observe/).

-NOTE: examples on this page may not produce the same results if a shim is used instead of a natively compatible browser.
+NOTE: examples on this page may produce different results if a shim is used instead of a natively compatible browser.

 General usage
 -------------------------